HKUST-Aerial-Robotics/EMSGC/README.md

 # 1. Installation
-We have tested ESVO on machines with the following configurations
+We have tested our code on machines with the following configurations
 * Ubuntu 18.04.5 LTS + ROS melodic + gcc 9.4 (enalbes std::filesystem in C++17) + cmake (>=3.10) + OpenCV 3.2
 * ...
 ## 1.1 Driver Installation